bigcommerce/catalyst/docs/environment-variables.md

 | Permanently required | false |
 | CLI-configurable | true |

-This token is currently required; Catalyst requires this access token to make a few key API calls to the Management API and the Customer Login API.
+This token is currently required; Catalyst requires this access token to make a few essential API calls to the Management API and the Customer Login API.
 This dependency will be removed in a future version of Catalyst.

 The CLI will prompt you to enter this access token.
 The following steps will help you create the necessary API account and collect the access token.